kylermintah/CalorieLifeCam/README.md

 While we were able to successfully capture images with using DMA, the images came out discoloured.
 We postulate this could be happening for a few reasons which we've narrowed down to the following:

-- Lack of FIFO: from what we've read online, using the OV7670 without FIFO does not produce the best picture quality
+- **Lack of FIFO:** from what we've read online, using the OV7670 without FIFO does not produce the best picture quality
-- Our connections are too long: We have a very long path of wires until they finally reach their destination.
+- **Long Wires:** We have a very long path of wires until they finally reach their destination.
 They all could be acting as antennas.
 Shortening these connections might increase image quality.
-- The camera module could be damaged: This camera has been circulating Detkin for quite some time.
+- **Damaged Module:** This camera has been circulating Detkin for quite some time.

 In any case, we have ordered an ESP32 dedicated camera that hopefully we will be able to integrate soon.